 The Pirates’ training camp was again held in Paso Robles in 1932 and Dugas held his own once more.
 He was even a favorite to become the starting left fielder.
 But Comorosky was manager George Gibson’s man in left field on Opening Day, and remained there for all of April even though he was batting only .140 at the end of the month.
 All the while, Dugas was used only nine times as a pinch-hitter.
 Manager Gibson finally announced that he would have Dugas play against right-handed pitchers while Dave Barbee would start against southpaws.

-From May 1 to May 4 Dugas was the regular left fielder and got two hits in 13 at-bats (a double and a triple).
+From May 1 to May 4 Dugas was the regular left fielder and got two hits in 13 at-bats (a single and a triple).
 Gibson was dissatisfied and he decided to use Barbee exclusively.
 For the rest of May Dugas was used only as a pinch-hitter.
-In June, he got to start in left field more often but ended up playing only 55 games at season’s end.
+He ended up playing only 55 games at season’s end.
 In 97 at-bats he had an anemic batting average of .237, with three home runs.
 Thirty-three of his at-bats were as a pinch-hitter.
-In the 13 games he started in right field, Dugas batted .357 with a slugging percentage of .714.
+In the eight games he started in right field, Dugas batted .394 with a slugging percentage of .788.
 On December 12 he was traded to the Phillies in a three-team deal that also involved the New York Giants.

-Perhaps because Hurst was not in great shape after having missed so much training time, but most probably to punish him, Shotton used Dugas at first base on Opening Day, and for the next seven games.
+Perhaps because Hurst was not in great shape after having missed so much training time, but most probably to punish him, Shotton used Dugas at first base on Opening Day, and for the next six games.
 He was then replaced by Hurst but returned to first base for the last three games of April.
 Dugas, who usually performed well when used on a regular basis, finished the month with a batting average of only .150.
-After that he was used mostly as a pinch-hitter with no real success, and on August 5, the Phillies sent him to the Albany Senators of the International League in exchange for third baseman Jim McLeod and pitcher Frank Ragland.
-With the Phillies he had played in 37 games with 71 plate appearances and batted.169 with 3 doubles and nine RBIs.
+After that he was used mostly as a pinch-hitter with no real success, and on August 5, the Phillies sent him to the Albany Senators of the International League.
+With the Phillies he had played in 37 games with 71 at bats and batted .169 with 3 doubles and nine RBIs.

 As in every other year, Dugas did well with the Senators at their training camp in Biloxi, Mississippi.
 He signed a contract with the Senators on April 13, but this time it was clear that he was to be a utility player.
 The Senators had just won the American League pennant under manager Joe Cronin, and could count on an outfield of John Stone, Fred Schulte, and Heinie Manush, another future Hall of Fame inductee.
-As a consequence, Dugas never got the chance to start a game, played briefly once in right field, and was used almost exclusively as a pinch-hitter.
+As a consequence, Dugas never got the chance to start a game, playing parts of two games in the outfield, and was used almost exclusively as a pinch-hitter.
 He got one hit, a double on May 17 in Cleveland.
 He finished the year with 19 at-bats, his double and one RBI for a batting average of .053.
 He played his last game in the majors on June 28.
 Then, for the second year in a row Dugas found himself in the International League with Albany.
 He was sent there by the Senators in mid-July and again he had an extraordinary home stretch.
 In 57 games with Albany, he batted .371, with 72 hits, including 17 doubles, five triples and five home runs.

 On November 21, 1934, the Montreal Royals purchased Dugas’s contract from Albany.
 In early 1935, while visiting relatives in his native province of Quebec, Dugas stopped in Montreal to sign a contract with the Royals, the first written in French in the history of Organized Baseball.
 He was delighted to be playing for a club in his home province.